 - Vegetative State.
 Persons in a vegetative state may sometimes seem awake.
 But while their eyes can open and close, they have no awareness of their surroundings.
 Rather, these reactions are caused by autonomic responses.

 - Minimally Conscious State.
 A patient in a minimally conscious state has recovered a reduced sense of awareness.
-They can sometimes follow instructions and react to stimulation, but they will often dip back into unconsciousness.
+They can sometimes follow very basic one-step instructions and react to stimulation (touch, sounds, light, etc.), but they will often dip back into unconsciousness.

 When the patient can finally answer basic questions, doctors consider them “emerged” from the minimally conscious state.
-Once this occurs, their severe TBI recovery can truly begin.
+Once this occurs, the more intensive rehabilitation for their severe TBI recovery can truly begin.

 How Long Will a Patient Remain Unconscious After a Severe TBI?